6G-SANDBOX/TNLCM/docs/README.md

         docker compose up

-### Create python environment and install libraries.
+### Create Python environment and install libraries

 The environment must be created inside the TNLCM project